 any other authorised leave of absence

 the member may continue payments in respect of any A V C / S C A V C contract.
-For further information see the notes under example 27 in section 5.3 of the ‘Payroll guide’ which you can find on the ‘Employer guides and documents’ page of www.lgpsregs.org.
+For further information, see the notes under example 27 in section 5.3 of the ‘Payroll guide’ which you can find on the ‘Employer guides and documents’ page of www.lgpsregs.org.

 Reserve forces service leave